-Shanghai Rummy or California Rummy is a great variant of rummy that you can enjoy with your family and friends.
-If you are interested to play this game, you can learn how to play Shanghai Rummy at JungleeRummy.com!
-Get comprehensive details on the game rules and learn the game in quick and easy step!
+Shanghai Rummy, also called California Rummy, is a great variant of rummy that you can enjoy with your family and friends.
+You can learn how to play Shanghai Rummy on JungleeRummy.com!
+Here are the detailed game rules to help you learn the game in quick and easy steps!

-Shanghai rummy is played with standard decks of 54 standard cards with to four players.
+Shanghai Rummy is played with two standard decks of 54 cards each by two to four players.
 When more than five players join in, three decks of cards are used.
-The Jokers used in the game are 2s in black suit along with Wild Jokers.
+The Jokers used in the game are the 2s in black suit along with wild Jokers.

-Every game has ten hands and the rules to play each are different.
-Once the dealing starts, the person to the left of the dealer becomes starts dealing in the next hands.
-Every player is dealt 11 cards and the remaining cards are placed unveiled on the table as closed pile.
+Each game has ten hands and the rules to play each hand are different.
+Once the dealing starts, the person to the left of the dealer deals cards in the next hand.
+Every player is dealt 11 cards and the remaining cards are placed face down on the table as a closed pile.
 Just like in other rummy games, one card is placed face up to form the discard pile.

-When the game starts, each player has to pick a card from discard pile or closed pile.
-If a player wants to get a card that doesn?t belong to him, he as to say ‘buy’ before the next player?s turn.
+When the game starts, each player has to pick a card from either the discard pile or the closed pile.
+If a player wants to get a card that doesn?t belong to him, he has to say ?buy? before the next player?s turn.
 If the player fails to do so, he is considered dead during the game and cannot pick any cards.
 A player can buy two cards in each hand.
-When a player takes the card with two additional cards, the buyer gets a total of three cards.
+When a player takes a card with two additional cards, the buyer gets a total of three cards.

-Every player has to form the correct group of cards or ‘lay out’ the cards to win the game.
-The melding is different in different hands.
-The melding is usually in the combination of sets or sequences.
-The concepts of sets and sequences are similar to Indian Rummy games where a group of three Kings forms a set and group of 5, 6, and 7 form a sequence.
-Melding takes place during the gameplay.
-Each player picks and discards during the game to form the right set of sets and sequences.
+Every player has to form the correct groups of cards or ?lay out? the cards to win the game.
+Melding is different in different hands, usually in the combination of sets or sequences.
+The concepts of sets and sequences are similar to the concepts in Indian Rummy games where three cards of the same rank but different suits (for example, 3 Kings) form a set and three consecutive cards like 5, 6, and 7 form a sequence.
+Each player picks and discards cards during the game to form the right set of sets and sequences.

-The different types of sequences used in Shanghai Rummy are mentioned below:
+The different types of sequences used in Shanghai Rummy are as follows:

-The game goes on till a player “goes out” or plays the last card in the game.
-The game gets over when the winner, during his turn, has drawn a card and goes out without discarding, the winner gets no points and the other players count the points in their hand.
-The player who scores the least in seven hands wins the game.
+The game goes on till a player ?goes out? or plays the last card.
+The game gets over when a player, on his/her turn, draws a card and goes out without discarding and wins the final hand.
+The winner gets no points and the other players count the points of the cards in their hand.
+The player whose cumulative score in the seven hands is the least wins the game.

 All the different cards carry different points in Shanghai Rummy.
-The individual points of different cards are mentioned below:
+The individual points of different cards are given below: